 Make sure it drains during storms.
 We did have a water issue a few years ago, but with a sump pump and a back up sump pump, we’ll likely not have such an issue again.
 I’d hate for school work to be damaged in a flood of any kind!
 We did have water almost all the way in to our playroom at that time, but timely noticing combined with quick work saved our storage items and the play room carpet!
 (Cost: sump pumps are not cheap, and neither are back up sump pumps.
 This was probably $700.)

 Paint the ceilings.
-Our basement ceilings in the storage side of the basement get as low as six feet from the floor due to duct work and piping.
-For this reason, we are not legally allowed to finish the ceilings.
-Obviously, this wouldn’t work as a learning space for those taller than that, but for storage of homeschool items, my elementary aged kids, and myself, this is a great learning space.
+Our basement ceilings in the storage side of the basement get as low as six feet from the floor due to duct work and water pipes.
+For this reason, we are not legally allowed to finish the ceilings (our city’s rules).
+Obviously, our low ceiling basement wouldn’t work as a comfortable workspace for those taller than 6 feet, but for storage of homeschool items, my elementary-aged kids, and myself, this is a great learning space.
 To get around the unslightly look of duct work and unfinished wood, my husband spray painted the ceilings black.
-I was surprised that he was right: black makes the ceiling seem to disappear!
-We do not notice it, and I believe the finished paint helps keep spiders to a minimum.
+I was surprised: black makes the ceiling seem to disappear!
+We do not notice it, and I believe the finished paint helps keep spiders to a minimum, although it could be I just don’t see them as much.
 (Cost: $250 for rental of a paint sprayer, paint, and supplies.
 Plus, my husband did the labor.)

 Paint the walls.
 We applied cement primer to the cement walls and painted them white.
 This brightened the room and eliminated a good amount of the dust from the cement!
 (Cost: the cost of the paint and family labor!)

 Put down a large rug.
 We used a shag rug that had been upstairs for years.
 It fills in the space nicely, and it does not feel like a basement when you walk into the room because of the warm floor and familiar rug!
-(Cost: $250 new, many years ago!)
+(Cost: I don’t remember, as it was new many years ago!)

 As for our organization, our space has many uses.
 Plastic storage containers and shelves (these become costly, but many of these I’ve had for years) help provide structure to the organization.
 Old and inexpensive bookshelves plus plastic crates provide book storage.
 My desk is long plastic table, and my son’s is a old used desk that has been passed around the family for decades.
 The tables and chairs for working are likewise repurposed furniture from elsewhere in our home.
 My daughter’s plastic crafts table is from a garage sale.

-- White board wall.
+White board wall.
 Sometimes it helps to work things out together!
-My son is always more eager to write on the wall than on his papers.
+My kids are always more eager to write on the wall than on his papers.

-- My son’s desk and supplies for computer work.
+My kids’ desk and supplies for computer work.
 My son is learning to type, program in Scratch, and practice his Spanish using a computer.

-- Homeschool curricula and manipulative storage.
+Homeschool curricula, games, and manipulative storage.
 The curricula is stored in crates in and around my desk.
-No photo of that, as it desperately needs a bit more organization to be satisfying.
+(No photo of that, as it desperately needs a bit more organization to be satisfying.)
+The games are ever growing in number, and we love manipulatives to play with to learn concepts!

-- My own office work space.
+My own office work space.
 This is where I plan the week, work on new products and freebies, and so forth.
 I have a long table behind my desk so I can turn around and get printed items, cut them, and then laminate quickly.
 It’s so convenient.
+(You can see it a little in the photo above.)

 Here are some of the items I’ve used: